The Rivers of Zadaa: Zadaa

 The story starts after Bobby Pendragon has spoken with Loor, who explains to him, the lead Traveler and main character, the situation on Zadaa, introduces Bobby to her sister and her acolyte Saangi and her friends, Bokka and Teek.
 Soon afterwards, Saint Dane, who is disguised as a Batu warrior, beats Bobby up with a wooden staff.
 Bobby is almost killed but is rescued by Pelle a Zinj, the kind prince, and recovers quickly in a Batu hospital.
 After Bobby has recovered, he decides to start training to be a warrior.
 Alder, the Traveler from Denduron, joins Loor and Saangi to help train him.
 For 3 weeks, Bobby works hard in a deserted training camp.
 Finally, at the end of the 3 weeks, they all celebrate his successful training but are interrupted by an attack by a group of Rokador, who shoots Bokka with several arrows and flees.
-As Bokka dies, he gives Bobby and Loor a map to the underground city Kidik, and tell them that Saint Dane is there.
+As Bokka dies, he gives Bobby and Loor a map to the underground city Kidik, and tells them that Saint Dane is there.

 Loor and Bobby decide to attend the Batu Festival of Azhra first, because Pelle a Zinj has invited them personally.
 At the festival, Pelle a Zinj is killed by a Rokador.
 After this, it rains, but still there is no ready supply water for the Batu.
 This convinces the Batu that the Rokador are indeed holding back the water and they start making preparations for war.
 Meanwhile, Bobby and Loor begin their journey to the city of Kidik.
 There, they find an underground ocean of fresh water.
 They take a boat across this, arriving on an island where Saint Dane finds them and puts them in a prison-like room.
 Bobby and Loor later escape and learn that after an epidemic virus had killed most of the Rokador, Saint Dane was able to convince the survivors to attack the Batu.
 The plan was to hold back the water, making the Batu starve; when the Batu attacked, the Rokador would flood the entire village, drowning all.